-- The Fund has not yet commenced operations. - Not in operation for the period indicated. - The Advisor has contractually agreed to pay all operating expenses of the Fund, excluding interest expense and taxes (expected to be de minimis), brokerage commissions and other expenses connected with the execution of portfolio transactions, short dividend expenses, and extraordinary expenses. - The Servicer may reimburse expenses or waive fees for the Fund to the extent necessary to maintain the Fund's net yield at a certain level as determined by MUFG Investor Services (US), LLC.
+Not in operation for the period indicated.

+1 The Advisor has contractually agreed to pay all operating expenses of the Fund, excluding interest expense and taxes (expected to be de minimis), brokerage commissions and other expenses connected with the execution of portfolio transactions, short dividend expenses, and extraordinary expenses.

+2 The Servicer may reimburse expenses or waive fees for the Fund to the extent necessary to maintain the Fund's net yield at a certain level as determined by MUFG Investor Services (US), LLC.
 The administrative fees paid by the Fund reflected in the above chart, are net of any such waiver or reimbursement.
-For the fiscal years ended December 31, 2018, December 31, 2017, and December 31, 2016, the Servicer reimbursed expenses and/or waived fees of the Fund in the amounts of \$0, \$151,791, and \$87,265, respectively.
+For the fiscal years ended December 31, 2019, December 31, 2018 and December 31, 2017, the Servicer reimbursed expenses and/or waived fees of the Fund in the amounts of \$0, \$0 and \$151,791, respectively.
 Any such fee waiver or expense reimbursement would be voluntary and could be discontinued at any time.
 There is no guarantee that the Fund will be able to avoid a negative yield.

-Pursuant to an Accounting Services Agreement, the Servicer serves as Accounting Services Agent and performs certain record keeping and accounting functions, including the determination of NAVs, for a fee calculated at an annual percentage rate of one-tenth of one percent (0.10%) on the first \$250 million of the average daily net assets, seventy-five-thousandths of one percent (0.075%) on the next \$250 million of the average daily net assets, one-twentieth of one percent (0.05%) on the next \$250 million of the average daily net assets, and one-thirty-third of one percent (0.03%) on the average daily net assets over \$750 million of the Funds.
+Pursuant to an Accounting Services Agreement, the Servicer serves as Accounting Services Agent and performs certain record keeping and accounting functions, including the determination of NAVs, for a fee calculated at an annual percentage rate of one-tenth of one percent (0.10%) on the first \$250 million of the average daily net assets, seventy-five-thousandths of one percent (0.075%) on the next \$250 million of the average daily net assets, one-twentieth of one percent (0.05%) on the next \$250 million of the average daily net assets, one-twentieth of one percent (0.03%) on the average daily net assets over \$750 million of the Funds.

-For the fiscal years ended December 31, 2018, December 31, 2017, and December 31, 2016, the Funds paid the following accounting service fees to the Servicer:
+For the fiscal years ended December 31, 2019, December 31, 2018 and December 31, 2017, the Funds paid the following accounting service fees to the Servicer: